Get in touch

 To prepare an application for a property within a conservation area, it usually takes us between two and three weeks to gather all the information, prepare, and submit it.
 This is where our control ends, which makes giving a precise approval time to customers very tricky.

 Once the application has been submitted, the council must provide a decision within eight weeks.
-However, the eight-week period only starts once the application has been validated (‘validated’ simply means the council have checked to make sure everything they need has been included in the application before it is passed up the ranks for approval consideration).
-If the council have a backlog of requests, it is common for them to delay validating an application to buy themselves time.
+However, the eight-week period only starts once the application has been validated (‘validated’ simply means the council has checked to make sure everything they need has been included in the application before it is passed up the ranks for approval consideration).
+If the council has a backlog of requests, it is common for them to delay validating an application to buy themselves time.
 It is a clever tactic that ensures that statistically they remain on target.
 Remember, it is only once the application is validated that the clock starts ticking.

 It is not unusual for the council planning department to contact us on the day a decision should be provided, to request additional information, despite not having heard from them for eight weeks.
 For example, the council may ask for more evidential photos to be submitted and if you are unable to provide them within the timeframe requested, they may ask us to agree on a 14-day extension of the decision date.
 Obviously, if we do not comply, they will refuse the application.